KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # implement the strategy

-# Automated UI Test with Appium from 2014
+# We’ve been developed UI Tests since 2014

-I've tried to implement UI Test since 2014, I've joined cookpad.
-While conducting manual tests, I've been working on implementing test automation step by step.
+We’ve been developed UI Tests since 2014 to support re-engineering.
+At first, we had many manual tests and no automated UI tests.
+But currently, we have many UI Tests which cover around 80% screen transactions, and spot manual testing.

 # Architecture for UI Tests